Browse Tax Articles

 Even if you earn less than 8% a month in tips, you should report your tip income on Form 4137.
 This also applies to employees who aren't required to report tip income to their employers.

-To learn more, see Publication 531: Reporting Tip Income at www.irs.gov.
+If you'd like to learn more, see Publication 531: Reporting Tip Income at www.irs.gov.